elastic/rally/docs/command_line_reference.rst

 ``client-options``
 ~~~~~~~~~~~~~~~~~~

 ``client-options`` can optionally specify options for the Elasticsearch clients when multiple clusters have been defined with ``target-hosts``.
-If omitted, the default is ``timeout:10`` for all cluster connections.
+The default is ``timeout:60`` for all cluster connections.

 The format is similar to ``target-hosts``, supporting both filenames ending in ``.json`` or inline JSON, however, the parameters are a collection of name:value pairs, as opposed to arrays.